kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 From [the CRX format documentation][link-crx-format] I knew I needed to create a binary file containing a header, an RSA public key, an RSA signature, and the bytes of a zip file with the extension contents.

-The key is used to generate a signature of the zip file contents, so obtaining the zip file was the first (and simplest) thing to figure out.
+The RSA key is used to generate a signature of the zip file contents, so I needed to figure out how to get a zip of a directory first.

 ## Obtaining a zip file

-I already had a zip of the sample contents, but it's fairly easy to zip up a directory in Python.
+Technically, the Chrome extension documentation samples are already zipped and checked into source control, but it's fairly easy to zip up a directory in Python.
+Most projects probably won't have a zip handy, so I'm including the step here.

 I wanted some code that wouldn't have to write the zip to the filesystem, so I used the `StringIO` module to generate a zip file in memory: